Scandinavia trip planning: which country should you go to?

 – The Every Man’s Right (freedom camping) applies to campers in Norway, Sweden and Finland.
 In Finland and Sweden I have never really had trouble finding a suitable camping spot, in Norway I have had more difficulty with it, especially due to the increasing number of campervans.
 Many places that used to be available for camping are now marked with a ‘no camping’ sign.
 I have even heard that it is being considered to substantially decrease or even abandon the Every Man’s Right in in Norway, whether or not just for campervans.

-– The price level in all countries is relatively high, especially in terms of food and overnight stays.
-For example, gasoline is everywhere (just a little) cheaper than in the rest of Europe, but eating out and doing healthy shopping is often more expensive than we are used to.
+- The price level in all countries is relatively high, especially in terms of food and overnight stays.
+For example, gasoline is usually (just a little) cheaper than in the rest of Europe, but eating out and doing healthy shopping is often more expensive than we are used to.
 The Scandinavian countries are certainly not a budget destination!

 Travel in Norway